nategraf/Naumachia/README.md

         depends_on:
             - bob
         environment:
-            - CTF_FLAG=FOOBAR
+            - CTF_FLAG=fOOBaR

 # To avoid users from using this challenge as a personal VPN
-# gateway to the internet, it is important to always specify the
+# gateway to the internet, it is important to specify the
 # default network as internal (i.e. not connected to the internet)

 networks: